 Gold processing ground to a halt amid neglect and mismanagement after late President Hugo Chavez nationalized the industry in 2011, and gangs imposed themselves over illegal miners who descended by the thousands.

-Official production fell to a single ton in 2016, according to the CPM Group, a commodities researcher.
 But that year, Maduro granted the armed forces wide-ranging security powers and let them create a company that would provide mining services.
 He invited 150 companies to exploit diamonds, gold and coltan in the region, but few partners materialized.

 Now, shootouts regularly erupt among soldiers and rival gangs.
 The miners are extorted by all sides, but still they flock to muddy pits and hand-dug shafts to pick and pan.

 In a gang-run mine tunnel hundreds of feet below the outskirts of El Callao, Gregorio Aguilar was working a 36-hour shift lugging sacks of rocks and rust-colored soil.
 Weeks earlier, he had been bagging what few groceries there were in nearby Puerto Ordaz.

 “You’re in God’s hands here,” said Aguilar, 28.
 “What’s the alternative?
 We came to survive.”